 Why did we make “Safety” the fourth course when Safety is Job Number One?
 Because, in respect to timber matting, safety is a function of Strength and Standardization.
 As one engineer put it, “Assuming equal applications of a material, stronger materials tend to produce stronger results.
 In general, greater strength is safer than lesser strength.”

-“How long do your mats last?”, is probably the most common question we get.
+“How long do your mats last?”, is probably the most common question people ask about Eucalyptus.
+For a quick answer look at the first video below.
 We do know that that the mats last at least four years and probably a lot longer than that.
-That’s in wet/dry/wet/dry conditions with tired trucks with 90,000-100,000 lbs. and regular traffic.
-See videos and stills below.
-(Disclaimer: These mats were
+That’s in wet/dry/wet/dry conditions with tired trucks and tracked vehicles